16. Camera System Requirements¶

 Theia3D requires a minimum of six cameras for tracking; however, we recommend a minimum of eight cameras for most capture volumes.
 The number of cameras required will increase with movement complexity, capture volume size, capture volume complexity, and the number of people to be tracked.
 The field of view and joint visibility requirements outlined below are the best guides when determining the number of cameras required for a specific capture volume.

-The cameras must capture synchronous videos with identical start times and durations to be used with Theia3D.
+The cameras must capture synchronous videos with identical start times and durations, or must be able to be timecode synchronized in order to be used with Theia3D.

 Ideal tracking conditions are achieved when all joints are visible in all cameras; however, this is rarely attainable due to occlusions from other limbs, people, and the environment.
 At a minimum, each joint must be visible in at least three cameras.
 When setting up the cameras it is important to position and orient the cameras in a way that minimizes occlusions while simultaneously providing views of the subject(s) from varying angles to improve joint depth and position calculations.
-For example, a purely sagittal view results in several occlusions and poor tracking from that view but provides useful information for identify the depth of joints tracked in a more frontal view.
+For example, a purely sagittal view results in several occlusions and poor tracking from that view but provides useful information for identifying the depth of joints tracked in a more frontal view.
+When combined, cameras with diverse 3D positions providing useful, clear views of the subject should provide strong tracking.

 Theia3D does not require people to wear specific clothing to be tracked.
 However, loose or baggy clothing may result in lower quality tracking.
 As a general rule, if you can easily identify joints in the camera images, then Theia3D can infer the joint positions as well.